ksuthar937/fyle-tax-calculator/README.md

 Tax = 30% of Taxable Amount = 0.3 \* 30 = 9 Lakhs

-Overall Income Will be = Taxable Income - Tax = 29 Lakhs
+Overall income will be = Taxable Income - Tax = 29 Lakhs